Example 3: Gage

 Looking at the results in this spreadsheet it appears that the Operator by Parts interaction is not

 statistically significant.
-Thus, one could ignore this interaction and
+Thus, we could ignore this interaction and

 consider a simpler ANOVA model without this interaction (select the No 2-way (Operator-Part) interaction